jraiaromano/FEMA-and-S.H.I.E.L.D./README.md

   - frequent enough to be worth even forming a team?
   - are they predictable such that we can prevent them from even happening, or do we need to focus more on mitigation?

-As it turns out, according to the data, all three are regularly seasonal occurrances and tend to affect in the same areas.
+As it turns out, according to the data, all three are regularly seasonal occurrences and tend to affect in the same areas.
 It should be easy to form teams to combat these disasters.

 The next step is analyzing heroes.
 After spending some time researching the kind of damage these specific disasters cause, I was able to identify several powers that will come in handy when attempting to prevent them.
 I complied a list of all the superhumans who possess these abilities, and merged all of this together.